freds72/poom-sdk/README.md

 ### SOLID

 Set when the object should be solid (blocking).
 The size of the blocking is defined using the height and radius properties.
-> Automatically given by the Monster combo
+> Automatically given by the Monster class

 ### SHOOTABLE

 Object can be damaged.
 If health goes below 0 it enters its death state.
-> Automatically given by the Monster combo
+> Automatically given by the Monster class

+### FLOAT

+Floating actor that can change height at will (usually used for monsters).
+Actors will not be able to float properly unless it has NOGRAVITY set.

+### NOGRAVITY

+Actor is not subject to gravity.

+### DONTFALL

+Doesn't fall down after being killed.

+### DROPOFF

+Actor can walk over ledges/taller steps.

+> Automatically given by the Projectile class

 ### ISMONSTER

 Actor is classed as a monster.

-> Automatically given by the Monster combo
+> Automatically given by the Monster class

 ### MISSILE
 Actor is a projectile.
 Actors with this flag set will enter their death state when hitting a solid and constantly move at their speed value (without the need of any actor functions)

 Actors with this flag will also be able to go through impassable linedefs.

-> Automatically given by the Projectile combo
+> Automatically given by the Projectile class

 pack_flag(actor, 'solid') | pack_flag(actor, 'shootable')<<1 | pack_flag(actor, 'missile')<<2 | pack_flag(actor, 'ismonster')<<3